RunMat

 GitHub

-linspace — Generate linearly spaced row vectors that match MATLAB behaviour.
+linspace — Generate linearly spaced row vectors in MATLAB and RunMat.

 • linspace(a, b) is equivalent to linspace(a, b, 100).